-All Davis weather stations suffer from one massive issue right out of the box: there’s no way to get your weather data on the internet.
-It seems especially odd these days, considering many AcuRite and Ambient Weather stations (among others) do.
+All Davis weather stations suffer from one massive issue: there’s no way to get your weather data on the internet.
+It seems incredibly odd these days, considering many AcuRite and Ambient Weather stations (among others) do.
 That’s where Davis’ WeatherLink Live comes in.

 While Davis offers weather station packages for both the Vantage Vue and Vantage Pro2, including the WeatherLink Live base station, current Davis weather station owners can purchase the device separately to add to their preexisting setup.
 Once set up, the WeatherLink Live base station offers several great features that bring your setup into the 21st Century with few issues.

 For years, Davis relied on a dongle installed in your console to connect your weather station to your network, which also, in turn, required an Ethernet connection to work.
 That’s no longer the case with WeatherLink Live.
 The device connects to your network by Wi-Fi, allowing you to place it wherever you need to.

 While WeatherLink Live is no cheaper than its predecessor, you get a lot more.
 Since it handles the communication between your sensor suite and the internet, you can now watch real-time conditions from the WeatherLink smartphone app.

 It also makes any Davis station expandable.
 Previously, only the Davis Vantage Pro2 offered any expandability beyond its core sensors.
 That’s now changed: as long as the sensor you’re using is WeatherLink Live compatible, you can add it to your setup.